OhkaBaka/code.trulove/README.md

 ## Portfolio site code, always a work in progress.
+6/5/2024 - I added "mui-color-input" to add a color picker to change the background color, and it is WAY cooler than I thought it would be.

 5/28/2024 - Redesigned the landing page to put local links in the left column, I put some verbage in the right column I'll likely change to display the README in the near future.
+Havent decided yet how to manage those in mobile yet.

 5/15/2024 - Initial functional deploy and various tweaks
 - Bax isn't fixed, need to fix that... fix... that... sigh